ngerritsen/mdiary/README.md

 ```
 Options:
   --help         Show help                                             [boolean]
   --version      Show version number                                   [boolean]
   --locale, -l   The locale to be used for showing dates         [default: "en"]
   --title, -t    The title of your diary                      [default: "Diary"]
   --input, -i    The input folder containing markdown files   [default: "pages"]
   --output, -o   The output folder for the generated html      [default: "dist"]
+  --serve, -s    Serve a preview of the diary on localhost
+                                                      [boolean] [default: false]
+  --watch, -w    Watch the input folder for changes and re-generate whenever a
+                 change is made                       [boolean] [default: false]
+  --verbose, -v  Show more verbose command line output[boolean] [default: false]
 ```

 ## Local use